Migrations¶

 edgy init

-# or you want to specify an entrypoint module explicit
+# or specify an entrypoint module explicitly

 # edgy --app myproject.main_test init